-The River Wye and Lugg Natural Flood Management Project
+Herefordshire Natural Flood Management (NFM) Project

 Reducing the risk of flooding to Herefordshire communities

-Using natural processes to slow the flow of water, this innovative Natural Flood Management (NFM) project aims to reduce the risk of flooding to Herefordshire communities.
-Through this project we are working with landowners and communities within the seven priority sub-catchments to design ways in which we can work together to reduce flooding.
+Using natural processes to slow the flow of water, this innovative NFM project aims to reduce the risk of flooding to Herefordshire communities.
+Through our project we are working with landowners and communities within the seven priority sub-catchments to design ways in which we can work together to reduce flooding.

 - Increasing infiltration into the soils - By adopting better soil management techniques such as contour ploughing and planting cover crops, it is possible to improve the soil structure and organic matter content of the soils.
 This helps increase the amount of water soaking into the soils, meaning it takes longer for the water to reach the watercourse

 - Slowing the flow of water - By creating features which obstruct flow across the river channel or floodplain, for example "leaky dams", it is possible to hold back water associated with higher flows.
 This results in lower flood levels downstream of the features

 - Storing water upstream - Water can be stored within the upstream catchment and released slowly.
 This can be done by using existing storage areas and by creating new ponds, wetland areas or below-ground temporary water storage (attenuation) basins

 The project also seeks to deliver wider benefits such as improvements to water quality, enhanced biodiversity and socio-economic benefits.
 We will continue to gather evidence through the project on the effects and benefits of NFM.